|

 Wall of tears

-Wall of Tears is now complete.
-Click here to watch a video of the cutting of the tapestry from the loom.
+Click here to watch a video of cutting off Wall of Tears from the loom.

 Wall of Tears finished tapestry